 Over 130 constituents with an indole or dihydroindole structure; including the principal component vindoline; vincaleukoblastine (vinblastine), 22 - oxovincaleukoblastine (vineristine), reserpine, serpentine, vincamine, alstonine, leurocristine, ajmalicine, vinine, vinomine, vinoxine, vintsine, leurosine.

 The hypoglycemic activity of alkaloids isolated from Catharanthus roseus have been studied pharmacologically and a natural remedy, derived from the plant, has been marketed under the proprietary name Vinculin® as a treatment for diabetes.

 Alcoholic whole plant extracts at high dose (500 mg/kg) exhibited significant antihyperglycemic activity and has absence of acute toxicity.
 The extract effectively reverses the changes in the blood sugar level and the beta-cell population.
 The exact phyto-constituents responsible for the antidiabetic effect, are not known yet.

 Two chemotherapy drugs are: Vinblastine (scientific name vincaleukoblastine) and Vincristine (scientific name 22-oxovincaleukoblastine) are marketed.
 These dimeric indole alkaloids are cytotoxic and target sites in cell division thus preventing mitosis to proceed.
 Although for a normal person, this action of the vinca alkaloids can be toxic but they are helpful agents in stopping the division of cancerous cells.

 Vinca alkaloids are extensively used in the prevention and treatment of cancer.
 The two common cancer treatment drugs (chemotherapy) from Lilly Velban® and Oncovin® are produced from vinblastin and vincristine respectively.

 The side effects when using these drugs can be serious though.

 Prevention of various forms of cancer, cancer treatment, anti-diabetic, stomachic, reduces high blood pressure and relieves anxiety.
 It has tranquilizing properties and is externally used against nose bleeding, sore throat and mouth ulcers.

-For more information on Vinca, go to the "Vinca rosea plant" page.
+For more information on Vinca, go to the "Vinca tincture" page.